fishnal/aws-notes/analytics/kinesis.md

 Ingested data can be dynamically transformed, scaled automatically, and automatically delivered to a data store
 - Since transformed data is sent to data store, Firehose does not need consumer applications
+- Data store can be AWS services, like S3, DDB, or Redshift, or can be 3rd party like Datadog or Splunk
+  - For Redshift clusters as the final destination, Firehose will actually upload data to an S3 bucket first, then that is sent to your cluster.
+  - For S3 buckets, OpenSearch, and Splunk, you can optionally backup data in a different S3 bucket

+Firehose is the main service to Kinesis Data Stream records to an AWS Storage Service

 Firehose will buffer incoming data before delivering it to its destination.
 * Can configure the buffer size (size of data) and interval (how long buffer should last before sending data to destination)